 At her final appointment, I announced with glee this was to be my last required manicure.
 I told stories and shared current events as always, but now I knew my every flaw, and there were no more grammatical errors.
 Carefully choosing my words, there was nothing to feast on.
 She scattered to find a new approach, threatening to request me again because she liked the way I did her nails, and the school would have to comply with the wishes of a client.
 But my lessons were over, and she was finished.

 I sprayed her nails with the quick dry and pulled the table away.
 While cleaning my manicure table and implements, she stormed to the front desk to secure another dim student who needed grammatical training.
 One of the student receptionists, learning to make announcements over the PA, failed to turn the system off before what’s-her name stepped up.
-With nails beautifully polished, hair perfectly styled, and displeasure strewn across her face, she clearly broadcasted, "Put me down next week, same time,
+With nails beautifully polished, hair perfectly styled, and displeasure strewn across her face, she clearly broadcasted, "Put me down next week, same time, I want a manicure and a blow job.”

 Students and staff froze in shock.
 Jaws dropped and eyes popped open.
 Seconds of silence passed before everyone realized, a daft old lady just made a silly mistake, and then the howls of laughter ensued.